gitudaniel/mabrands/README.md

 Because of this the DJANGO_SETTINGS_MODULE in manage.py is set to mabrands.settings.local If it was production it would be mabrands.settings.production

+Create a user with python manage.py createsuperuser This user will be used to log on to the API backend until the registration feature can be implemented.

 At this point you should be good to go.